paradite/hn-ratio/README.md

 ## How to see result

-Go to `result-xxx.txt` to see the result of a certain day
+Go to `results/result-xxx.txt` to see the result of a certain day

 ## How to run the script